Professor & Associate Chair

 Queens College, City University of New York

 I have longstanding interests in understanding the cause and consequences of Asian American academic achievement.
-I focus on examining how factors such as the immigrant experience, peer culture, gender norms and friendship networks shape the educational outcomes of Asian Americans.
-My recent work on the gender gap in achievement and Asian Americans was featured in The Upshot in the New York Times.
+My work on the gender gap in achievement among Asian Americans was featured in The Upshot in the New York Times.